decooio/cloud3-docs/docs/w3bucket/aboutnft.md

 ## What is W3Bucket?

-Cloud3 is a Web3 Cloud Storage solution where you can store your files in IPFS W3Bucket and you are granted with: 1) decentralized storage.
+Crust Cloud is a Web3 Cloud Storage solution where you can store your files in IPFS W3Bucket and you are granted with: 1) decentralized storage.
 2) guaranteed storage by decentralized protocols.
 3) all the files stored in W3Bucket are alive on IPFS, or 100% IPFS-compatible.

-Cloud3 define what cloud storage should look like in Web3 - **Every storage bucket is a NFT**.
+Crust Cloud define what cloud storage should look like in Web3 - **Every storage bucket is a NFT**.

-In Cloud3, we use `W3Bucket`, `W3Buket NFT`, or `W3BKT` interchangeably, as W3Buckets are all tokenized as mintable and transferrable NFTs.
+In Crust Cloud, we use `W3Bucket`, `W3Buket NFT`, or `W3BKT` interchangeably, as W3Buckets are all tokenized as mintable and transferrable NFTs.

 ## Simple Facts to Know about W3Buckets